 As one piece of the all-encompassing support of the NCAA Tournament, The Big Hoopla community events creating a unique brand and destination in Dayton around the NCAA First Four.

-In each of the last 16 years, and 30 times since 1970, in the University of Dayton and UD Arena have proven they are America’s #1 Host Site.
+In each of the last 17 years, and 31 times since 1970, in the University of Dayton and UD Arena have proven they are America’s #1 Host Site.
 Unparalleled support by fans from across the region confirms our community is home to America’s Most Passionate College Basketball Fans.
 During the last few years, the region has demonstrated the significant economic development potential the tournament games provide.
-In fact, since 2001, more that $70 million in DIRECT economic impact can be attributed to hosting the NCAA Tournament – and this number does not include the billions of FREE positive earned media impressions generated annually with an estimated value in the millions.
+In fact, since 2001, nearly $80 million in DIRECT economic impact can be attributed to hosting the NCAA Tournament – and this number does not include the billions of FREE positive earned media impressions generated annually with an estimated value in the millions.

 The Hoopla Ticket Program is the local organizing committee’s highly successful, charitable community outreach program.
 Each ticket is provided, free-of-charge to a military servicemen, a military family or local students.
 The program which donates thousands of tickets annually has garnered the financial support from multiple NBA players and national sponsors.